CheeseLee888/AstronomyImageSR/README.md

 - Run the SRCNN training/evaluation (`srcnn.py`).
 - Execute the analysis notebook and save the results of data and plots locally.

+Note: Many training parameters (epochs, batch size, learning rate, loss type) are directly defined in the code files (e.g., `SRCNN/srcnn.py`).
+For this demo, no additional arguments are required — the script runs end-to-end with the default settings.

 ## Thesis Dataset

 The full experimental datasets (COSMOS NICMOS HST) used in the thesis are available at:
 [https://irsa.ipac.caltech.edu/data/COSMOS/images/nicmos/](https://irsa.ipac.caltech.edu/data/COSMOS/images/nicmos/)

-Due to size limitations, these datasets are not included in this repository.
-The repository only provides a small demo dataset (ten FITS images) for quick testing.
+Note: This repository already includes a small demo dataset (ten FITS images under data_demo/), so you don’t need to download the full dataset to run the demo.
 ## Representative Thesis Results

 We include selected results from the full thesis experiments.